Barnett to Champion Children’s Picture Books with ‘Behold, The Picture Book! Let’s Celebrate Stories We Can Feel, Hear, and See’ Initiative

 “Picture books are a beautiful, sophisticated and vibrant art form, the source of some of the most profound reading experiences in children’s (and adults’) lives.
-I am, of course, excited to talk to young readers.
+I am, of course, excited to talk to young readers from communities all around the country.
 The joy of sharing picture books with kids is why I started writing children’s books in the first place,” Barnett said.
-“But I’m also eager to speak to adults – who often underestimate or overlook children’s literature – to champion the power of picture books and the brilliance of the kids who read them.”
+“And, I’m also eager to speak to adults – who often underestimate or overlook children’s literature – to champion the power of picture books and the brilliance of the kids who read them.”

 The position of National Ambassador for Young People’s Literature was established in 2008 to raise awareness of the importance of young people’s literature for lifelong literacy, education, and the development and betterment of the lives of young people.